The Meatrix: Plot

 In a dark satire of the 1999 film The Matrix, Leo, a pig on a seemingly bucolic family farm, is approached by Moopheus, an anthropomorphic bull.
 Moopheus shows Leo that the farm he has known is an illusion and that he is really trapped in a horrific factory farm.
-Leo and Moopheus then work to break out of the Meatrix and help others do the same, with some help from a third character, Chickity.
+Leo and Moopheus then work to break out of the Meatrix and help others do the same with the help of a third character, Chickity.
 The animated short aims to encourage consumers to purchase organic food products and free-range meats.

 Awards

-The Meatrix has won a number of awards, including a 2005 Webby and the Annecy 2004 Netsurfers Award for Short Films.
+The Meatrix won a number of awards, including a 2005 Webby and the Annecy 2004 Netsurfers Award for Short Films.
 Free Range Studios claims that over 15 million people have viewed The Meatrix, and it has been translated, either dubbed or subtitled, into 40 languages.
 The Meatrix and its two sequels were included as bonus material on the DVD for the 2006 film Fast Food Nation.